Gregcop1/ng-named-routes/README.md

 That's it for config part, now let's see how to use it in our app.

-## Usage
+## Usage without parameter

 ### In a controller

-If you want to use a route named in your component, declare the service with dependency injection and get the route full path by calling the `getRoute` function with a name you declared earlier as parameter.
+If you want to use a named route in your component, declare the service with dependency injection and get the route full path by calling the `getRoute` function with a name you declared earlier as parameter.

 ```
 @Component({...})